 - a scientifically qualified competent individual (eg toxicologist)

-You can request a meeting before you submit your application for advice on whether your product is likely to meet the THR requirement by completing the firstname.lastname@example.org emailing it to
+You can request advice before you submit your application for advice on whether your product is likely to meet the THR scheme requirements by completing the email@example.com emailing it to

 Submit your application

-Submit your application form with the required documents via the MHRA Portal.
-You will need to register if you haven’t already.
+Submit your application form with the required documents via MHRA Submissions.

 You need to submit your application using the eCTD format.
 If you can’t use eCTD you can use the Non-eCTD electronic Submissions (NeeS) process.